thoulden/ai-wallpaper/README.md

 # That New Background Feeling

 You know that feeling when you update your Mac and there is a beautiful new background that makes you stop and think?
 This program allows you to experience this as often as you want.
 The idea is that it will automatically generate a beautiful AI-generated wallpaper and update your wallpaper in the background.
-These backgrounds are set to tell a sptory by default that will evolve naturually -- who knows where it will go?
-Images are generated using OpenAI's imafge generation API.
+These backgrounds are set to tell a story by default that will evolve naturually -- who knows where it will go?
+Images are generated using OpenAI's image generation API.

 ## Features